-Traditional spinning harddrives store data on polished magnetic metal (or glass or ceramic with a thin metal layer) platters and the store data by magnetizing sectors.
+Traditional spinning hard drives store data on polished magnetic metal platters (or glass or ceramic with a thin metal layer) and the store data by magnetizing sectors.
 A magnetized section represents a ‘1’ and a demagnetized section represents a ‘0’.

-“Zeroing” erases the data, but due to the nature of magnetization, it can leave small traces as you can see above that can show which bits used to read “1”.
-Forensic data recovery teams use this trick.
-Good forensic tools can read these subtle traces and use them to attempt to guess what the bits used to read, and thereby reconstruct the formatted data.
+In essence, “deleted” data remains on the drive.
+Fully formatting the disk usually involves a process called zeroing that writes ‘0’ across all magnetic sectors of the drive.
+“Zeroing” erases the data, but due to the nature of magnetization, it can leave small traces as you can see in the image below that can show which bits used to read “1”.
+Forensic data recovery teams use this trick to read these subtle traces and conclude what the bits used to read, and thereby reconstruct the formatted data.

+Random overwriting takes the process a step further by using random bits (instead of zeros) to overwrite the data on the disk.
+This process is repeated multiple times to make sure that any residual traces are overwritten to make deciphering the data impossible.
 With traditional magnetic spinning drives, these erasure methods can be used to remove the data from the entire disk, or a specific part of the disk – if, for example, you wished to remove one file securely.

-So do SSDs and flash devices work the same way?
+Now that we covered HDDs, do SSDs and flash devices work the same way?

 Unfortunately, no. You can only write to a solid-state drive (SSD) so many times, which presents an issue if you want to wipe the SSD clean.
 Reliably erasing data from storage media (sanitizing the media) is a critical component of secure data management.
 While sanitizing entire disks and individual files is well-understood for HDDs, flash-based SSDs have a very different internal architecture, so it is unclear whether the techniques used for hard drives will work for SSDs.